Copernicus Demonstrators – Mobility, Emergency, and Infrastructure

 EO4ER

-Digital Twin Earth Observation for Energy Risks - Predicting the impact of variable power generation by photovoltaic systems, as well as operational risks for large PV systems due to extreme situations.
+Digital Twin Earth Observation for Energy Risks – Predicting the impacts of variable power generation from photovoltaic systems, as well as operational risks for large PV systems due to extreme conditions.

 Learn more